yaroslav-06/api_telegram_sender/README.md

 ```

 > [!WARNING]
-> Since we aren't using any encryption, all messages (and even your_api_key) will be readable to anyone who has access to your network.
+> Since we aren't using any encryption, all messages (and even your_api_key) can be readable to anyone in between client and server.

 ## Testing
 To test run: